-In 2017, all Norwegian broiler flocks slaughtered before 51 days of age during the period May - October were sampled by the owner.
-Due to reduced postal services the sampling in 2017 was performed a maximum of five days before slaughter, while the sampling had been a maximum of four days before slaughter until 2016.
+In 2018, all Norwegian broiler flocks slaughtered before 51 days of age during the period May - October were sampled by the owner.
+Due to reduced postal services in Norway, the sampling in 2018 was performed a maximum of six (seven when slaughtering on Thursdays) days before slaughter, while the sampling had been a maximum of four days before slaughter until 2016.
 One sample consisted of ten pooled swabs from fresh faecal/caecal droppings.
 The samples were submitted to the Norwegian Veterinary Institute's laboratory in Trondheim, where they were analysed for Campylobacter spp. by real-time PCR.
 The carcasses from the positive flocks were either heat treated or frozen for a minimum of three weeks before being marketed.

-In addition, flocks with unknown status at the time of slaughter, were sampled at the slaughterhouse and analysed by cultivation on mCCDA agar.
-When sampled at slaughter, caeca from 10 broilers per flock were pooled and sent to the Norwegian Veterinary Institute's laboratory in Oslo for cultivation.
-The carcasses from flocks with unknown status at the time of slaughter were treated as positive flocks.
+In addition, flocks with unknown status at the time of slaughter, were sampled at the slaughterhouse and analysed by cultivation.
+When sampled at slaughter, caeca from 10 broilers per flock were pooled and sent to the Norwegian Veterinary Institute's laboratory in Oslo.
+Caecal material was plated directly onto mCCDA agar and the agar plates were incubated in microaerofilic conditions at 41.5±1°C for 44±4 h.
+Species were confirmed using MALDI-TOF.
+Carcasses from the flocks with unknown status at the time of slaughter were treated as positive flocks.